 Summer Lodge works closely with Harvey’s Literary Tours to explore the relationships between the region’s authors and the landscapes that inspired them and how each brings depth, perspective and meaning to the other.
 With walks and talks conducted by acclaimed locally based authors, they bring literature and landscapes to life within a context of literary appreciation and a passion for the land.

 Described as one of the most beautiful and unique sculpture parks in the United Kingdom, Sculpture by the Lakes marries the soft beauty of nature’s wild river landscape with the more formal presentation of monumental outdoor sculpture.
-A fantastic place to visit during your stay at Summer Lodge, and as our guest you can receive free entry.
-Pre-booking required by calling us on +44 (0) 1935 48 2000 or emailing firstname.lastname@example.org.
+A fantastic place to visit during your stay at Summer Lodge.
+Pre-booking is required, call us on +44 (0) 1935 48 2000 or by emailing email@example.com.

 Just 30 minutes from Summer Lodge in Sparkford is the Haynes Motor Museum which houses the UK's largest exhibition of the greatest cars from around the world.
 There are 10 huge display halls with over 400 amazing models charting the evolution of the car, and bike, from the dawn of motoring to the present day.
 There are the style classics of the 50's and 60's, glorious Bentleys and Rolls Royces, exciting super cars like the Jaguar XJ220 and the not-to-be-missed Red Room.

 Just a short drive from Summer Lodge in Dorset is River Cottage, made famous on British TV for the Presenter's ethically sound approach to sourcing and preparing seasonal produce.
 Visitors can now also learn some of the basic techniques themselves.
 Whether its catching, filleting and cooking some of Dorset's variety of fish or curing and smoking meats with lessons in basic butchery; you will leave with a new approach to food.